murrant/timeseries-php/.junie/guidelines.md

 - Never throw a generic \Exception, use TSDBException as the base exception
 - Never use eval()
 - Inline code comments should only be used when they are needed to explain something that is not obvious.
+- This package is under development and does not need to maintain backwards compatability
 - After every change, run:
 ./vendor/bin/phpunit
 ./vendor/bin/phpstan